 Subverted in South Park when Cartman becomes a Glenn Beckexpy of a school announcement reader, he tries to turn the entire school against Student Council President Wendy.
 In the end, Wendy gets revenge upon Cartman by appointing him her replacement after resigning from Student Council, which effectively costs Cartman his job as announcement reader.
 Cartman's defeat is made worse when he discovers the lack of power the Student Council actually has and his replacement as announcement reader is now crucifying Cartman for not fixing any of the school's problems.

-Parodied in American Dad.
-After Steve is elected Student Council President, the first thing he does is to kick the principal out of his office.
-The principal concedes that he's powerless to do anything.
+Parodied in American Dad!.
+After Steve is elected Student Council President, the first thing he does is to kick the principal out of his office by way of a school statute.
+The principal concedes that he's powerless to do anything; in fact, he's more happy that Steve's able to read.

 While student positions in High School or below are generally powerless, student positions at Colleges are often far more influential.
 For example, the student trustee of many institutions will often have a full vote that is fully equal to those of the other school trustees.
 Also, many schools have student run boards set up to manage the portion of student fees used for student organizations.
 In large schools, this can easily lead to control of many thousands of dollars.